 It is really just a small seminar paper, the main finding is that while using any Machine Learning framework is generally a good idea, TensorFlow has a really good chance of sticking around due to its already widespread usage within Google and research coupled with a growing community.

 My main interest is in bridging Machine Learning and Neuroscience.
-I am focusing on building models of the brain using neural networks and deep learning.
+I am focusing on building deep neural network models of the brain’s ventral stream that are more human-like in their behavior as well as their internals.